-- (1) A braking zone is the area immediately before the turn-in point of a corner, where the average vehicle of the same class begins the deceleration process to clear the corner. - (2) A driver is allowed a single change of direction shortly before entering a braking zone. - (3) Any significant change in steering input while in a braking zone (moving under braking) is prohibited. - (4) 1 If there is overlap between two or more cars on a straight while approaching a braking zone, the driver that is ahead may choose the line at which to enter the braking zone with, while acting in accordance with Article 7(2) and ensuring the other driver has sufficient time to react. - 2 Sentence 1 of this paragraph does not apply when the cars are alongside.
+- (1) A braking zone is the area immediately before the turn-in point of a corner, where the average vehicle of the same class begins the deceleration process to clear the corner. - (2) A driver is allowed a single change of direction shortly before entering a braking zone. - (3) Any significant change in steering input while in a braking zone (moving under braking) is prohibited. - (4) 1 If there is overlap between two or more cars on a straight while approaching a braking zone, the driver that is ahead may choose the line at which to enter the braking zone with, while acting in accordance with Article 7(2) and ensuring the other driver has sufficient time to react.
+2 Sentence 1 of this paragraph does not apply when the cars are alongside; cars are alongside if a horizontal line drawn from the splitter of a car meets at least the half-way point of the other car.